wazo-platform/wazo-platform.org/content/blog/value-your-cdr-with-machine-learning.md

 In the present article, we will take as an example a task consisting of predicting the probability that a person will pick up a given call.

 ## The CDR dataset
-Like all machine learning tasks, we need a so-called *dataset* which is in our case a dump of the CDR into a CSV file obtained via Portal.
+Like all machine learning tasks, we need a so-called *dataset* which is in our case a dump of the CDR into a CSV file.
 The CDR is a *tabular dataset*, meaning that we have rows or *occurrences*, and columns or *variables*.
 In the case of the CDR, each row is a call, and each column is an attribute of the calls.
 The columns are the following:
 - id | *integer* | Unique identifier